compbiozurich/UZH-BIO392/course-results/Lea-Scherr/Scherr_Lea_paper_reading_day3.md

 ## 7. What do you think should be improved in progenetix?
 - Increase the amount of data with constant updates from new studies.
 - Connect data from all over the world and prioritise the validity of the data.
+- Always keep in mind to create a simple and accessible website, that can be used intuitively.

 ## References
 [Paper: The Progenetix oncogenomic resource in 2021](https://academic.oup.com/database/article/doi/10.1093/database/baab043/6323245)